tigerlinux/tigerlinux-extra-recipes/recipes/misc/ceph-owncloud-lab/README.md

 ```

-The minimun "recommended" PG's x OSD is 20, and the m·ximun is 32 (this is something I recommend the lector to review on ceph online documentation).
+The minimun "recommended" PG's x OSD is 20, and the m√°ximun is 32 (this is something I recommend the lector to review on ceph online documentation).

 For our 6 OSD's, our minimun would be 6 x 20 = 120 PG/PGP, and our maximun 6 x 32 = 192 PG/PGP.
 If you set the minimun for this (30, according to the healht message), 6 x 30 = 180.
 We can set to the actual minimun ceph expects (180) with the following commands: